-- 460-3.1 Shop Drawings: Shop drawings are required for work items as specified in 5-1.4.2 of the Standard Specifications.
-When shop drawings are required, submit such drawings in accordance with Section 5.
-For drawing presentation format, refer to the AASHTO/NSBA Steel Bridge Collaboration "Guidelines for Shop Detail Drawing Presentation". - 460-3.2 Welding Procedures: Submit all welding procedures to the Engineer.
+460-3.1 Shop Drawings: When shop drawings are required, submit such drawings in accordance with Section 5.
+For drawing presentation format, refer to the AASHTO/NSBA Steel Bridge Collaboration "Guidelines for Shop Detail Drawing Presentation".

+460-3.2 Welding Procedures: Submit all shop and field welding procedures to the Engineer.
 Such procedures shall contain a notation that they have been reviewed by a Certified Welding Inspector, and shall be signed, dated and stamped accordingly.